Xibo for Windows

 Please note: You may see a security warning or a message asking if you allow an app from an unknown publisher to make changes, during the installation stage.
 Please accept by clicking on “Run” or “Yes” to continue with the installation.

-The installer presents a welcome screen, please press “Next”.
+- The installer presents a Welcome screen, click “Next”.

-Read the End-User License Agreement and accept these terms to click “Next”.
+- Read the End-User License Agreement and click to accept these terms, click “Next”.

 The Setup Wizard will start to install the Xibo Player, which may take several minutes.